 3 Fantasy Football Defensive Streaming Options for Week 14

-Hey, it's your friendly neighborhood defense streaming specialist -- here again, giving you weekly streaming recommendations.
-A reminder: lines are courtesy of FanDuel Sportsbook, and roster percentages and scores are according to ESPN's fantasy platform.
+A few housekeeping matters: lines are courtesy of NFL odds, and roster percentages and scores are from the Yahoo! fantasy platform.
 Assume that the listed order is the preferred order.
-I'll try for defenses on 40% or fewer of ESPN rosters.
+I'll try for defenses on 40% or fewer of Yahoo rosters.

 at Jacksonville Jaguars